jb0n/porkbun-ddns/README.md

 # Porkbun DDNS Client

 A lightweight dynamic DNS client for Porkbun, supporting both IPv4 (A records) and IPv6 (AAAA records) with multi-subdomain configuration.
+Took a lot of inspiration from https://github.com/luxeon/porkbun-ddns/, but I wanted AAAA and multiple subdomains (and to be able to update the base domain).

 ## Features